ernestocid/ernestocid.github.io/content/blog/food-in-sao-paulo.md

 - [Jules L'art du Pain](https://www.instagram.com/padariajules/): french bakery.
 Sometimes I'll hear people speaking french in the line so it must be the real deal.
 They have my favorite chocolate croissant.

 - [Feito à Mão](https://www.instagram.com/feitoamao.sp/): their mortadela french toast is amazing.

+## Churrascarias/Steak Houses

+- [Fuego Celeste](https://www.instagram.com/fuegocelesteoficial/): amazing quality and a good value for your money.

+- [Santa Fé](https://www.instagram.com/santafeocupim/): you have to try the Cupim Casqueirado.